Chapter 37

 "[1] In the beginning was the Word, and the Word was with God, and the Word was God."

 Thus, as we reverently and prayerfully read or digest the Bible, that is the Word, we are spiritually partaking of our Lord Jesus Christ.
-This is why the Bible is sometimes referred to as spiritual food.
-For example, let us read how Paul referred to God’s Word as milk and solid food when he chastised the Hebrews for not maturing in their faith.
+Thus, the Bible is spiritual food to nourish our spiritual health.
+To see this, let us consider,

 Hebrews 5:12-14